DIRACGrid/DIRAC/docs/source/AdministratorGuide/ServerInstallations/InstallingWebAppDIRAC.rst

    2016-06-02 12:35:46 UTC WebApp/Web ALWAYS: Listening on http://0.0.0.0:8000/DIRAC/

-If you are not using NGINX and the web server is listening on 8000, please open vim /opt/dirac/pro/WebAppDIRAC/WebApp/web.cfg and add Balancer=None.
+If you are not using NGINX and the web server is listening on 8000, please edit configuration to add /WebApp/Balancer=None.
 Make sure that the configuration /opt/dirac/pro/etc/dirac.cfg file is correct.
 It contains Extensions = WebApp.
 For example::

    DIRAC